Quieting an Apartment

 Thanks so much for your help.

 Sound travels through the structure as a vibration.
 The sound is a wave of energy, and as it hits the structure it is turned into a vibration.
-That vibration makes it’s way through all of the hard surfaces that come in contact with each other and come out the other side as an airborne sound.?
-Without decoupling (separating) the finish ceiling from the structure, the sound has an avenue to travel through.
+That vibration makes its way through all of the hard surfaces that come in contact with each other and come out the other side as an airborne sound.
+Without decoupling (separating) the finished ceiling from the structure, the sound has an avenue to travel through.
 Even IF this is done, with ceilings like the problem you are experiencing, the walls still touch the ceiling which remains a hard surface transmission channel.

 Acoustical foams and the like are designed to absorb echo, not to stop sound.
 They are typically light, fluffy products that are mostly air.
 If someone puts them up to try to stop sound from an adjacent space, it will make their space quieter.
 The quieter the ambient noise in a room, the easier it is to hear the sound coming in from another room.
 If you think of a library, it is so quiet in there that you can probably hear someone whispering to you from twenty-feet away.

 The most effective way to stop floor-to-floor sound transmission is with an acoustical underlayment like our Acoustik recycled rubber tiles.
-These would glue to the sub floor and a new layer of exterior grade or marine grade plywood would be glued to the top of it.
+These would glue to the subfloor while a new layer of exterior grade or marine grade plywood would be glued to the top of it.
 The finish floor would then be installed on top of the second layer of plywood just as it would normally.
 A lot of times, with occupied spaces, or even finished spaces, this isn’t possible.
-If it is, I would strongly recommend this approach because if the energy can be taken out of the structure at it’s source, it is MUCH less likely to be as loud below.
+If it is, I would strongly recommend this approach because if the energy can be taken out of the structure at its source, it is MUCH less likely to be as loud below.

 In order to fix (or even help) the problem, some construction will need to be done, and a lot of times, this isn’t possible when someone is renting an apartment.
 If one was to proceed, I would first suggest the RSIC-1 Resilient Sound Isolation clip system.
-This system basically “floats” a new ceiling over an existing ceiling.
+This system creates a soundproof apartment ceiling by basically “floating” a new ceiling over an existing ceiling.
 This new floating ceiling must not touch any of the side walls, and the gap between the two should be filled with a non-hardening acoustical sealant.
 You can then go ahead and tape and mud the ceiling like normal and finish with paint.
 This system will drop your ceiling between 2″-2 ½”.

-You could also put a new layer of sheet rock and use a layer of Green Glue.
-This is a viscoelastic damper that is intended to used between two layers of sheet rock.
+You could also put a new layer of sheetrock and use a layer of Green Glue.
+This is a viscoelastic damper that is intended to be used between two layers of sheetrock.

-The white noise theory might not help with severe impact noise or with bass from a sub-woofer, but it is a low cost, very easy approach that might at least help.
+The white noise theory might not help with severe impact noise or with bass from a sub-woofer, but it is the low-cost, easy approach that might at least help.